 Circuit diagram of the automatic water refiller for air-coolers is shown in Fig. 1.
 It is built around NE555 timer (IC1), transistor BC547 (T1), reed switches (S1 and S2), and a few other components.
 IC1 is configured similar to bi-stable mode, the only difference being that switch S1 is connected to pin 6 instead of pin 4.

 The two reed switches (S1 and S2) are affixed at upper and bottom levels of the tank as shown in Fig. 2.
-Working of the circuit is pretty simple.
+The working of the circuit is pretty simple.

 If water drops below the predetermined level, the magnetic float closes reed switch S2 to pull pin 2 of IC1 to ground.
 Thereby the voltage on pin 2 goes below 1/3Vcc and the output of IC1 goes high.
 This energises the relay to activate the solenoid valve.
 Thus the water flows into the tank.